Prevention. Definitions. Reporting.

 - Vice President Ryan Lombardi's university statement about the health and safety risks of hazing (January 23, 2018).

-This site is a resource for students, staff, faculty, alumni, parents and others interested in learning about hazing within student groups at Cornell University.
-Since hazing is a national problem that occurs in high schools, colleges, and other settings, this information may be useful to visitors as well.
+This site is a resource for students, staff, faculty, alumni, parents and others interested in learning about hazing within student groups, teams, and organizations ... and what can be done to prevent it.

 - Hazing is a violation of Cornell University policy and New York State law.